A lightbulb in the socket is worth two in the pocket.- Bill Wolf (1950-2001) via MIT intro to Knowledge Management

 Rewordly is on a mission to make research sharing and management faster, unified, and actually useful.

-Our team has worked with various teams over our careers, and despite each being full of smart, efficient people, they all fell prey to the same problems: bloated inboxes and messaging systems, misplaced information, and more redundant work than should ever be allowed.
+Our team has worked with various organizations over the years.
+Despite each of these companies being full of smart, efficient people, they all fell prey to the same problems: bloated inboxes and messaging systems, misplaced information, and more redundant work than should ever be allowed.
 Rather than quality information being captured, shared, and used, it was being saved and stored in consistently haphazard ways.

 Knowledge workers waste 9.3 hours/week